Ballooooning/New-Inflating-Your-Balloons/README.md

 </center>
 <br></br>

+Example
+Account A's Static Balance: 1,000 USDCx
+Account A has an active CFA stream going that has streamed out 100 USDCx so far.
+CFA Real-Time Balance = -100 USDCx
+Account A has received 200 USDCx through IDA distributions.
+IDA Real-Time Balance = +200 USDCx
+Current Balance = 1000 + -100 + 200 = 1100 USDCx
+The bottom line is that while a regular ERC20 just tracks a static balance which it shows when you call balanceOf(), a Super Token's balanceOf() takes that and layers on real-time balances to account for Super Agreements.

 Want to learn more?
 A more holistic explainer of Superfluid can be found [here](https://docs.superfluid.finance/superfluid/protocol-overview/in-depth-overview).

 ## Flower NFTs (non-technical overview)